 Dubai, United Arab Emirates

 Be careful of the elephanta caves - they're a bit of a tourist trap and can be a little disappointing.
 Take a walking tour through Kala Ghoda down to the CST station from Colaba, stop off in Horniman Circle for a little relief from the traffic and find yourself a local vegetarian cafeteria to try dosa and uttapam.
 Enjoy the rains, wander the wet streets of Apollo Blunder and dawdle along Marine Drive.
 Lots of walking to do - much fun!
 Take in the sights and sounds; it's like nowhere else!
 I was there just last week, so can tell you it's quite steamy.
 Be prepared for the humidity and drink a tonne of water.
-Extra details, check out recent posts here (http://journals.worldnomads.com/princess2802). about 8 years ago
+Extra details, check out recent posts here (http://journals.worldnomads.com/princess2802). over 8 years ago

 Cheap and cheerful is Madonna's in Port Melbourne.
 Beatiful Italian food!
 Otherwise, for more cafe-style lunch, check out Seven:am on Bay Street in Port Melbourne.
-Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! about 8 years ago
+Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! over 8 years ago

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! about 8 years ago
+Definitely less formal - very casual! over 8 years ago